 She added that the consequences of the state of health in adults don't only impact individuals personally.
 Instead, largely preventable conditions have a significant impact on national health care spending.

-“We need to shift the conversation, because disease is not the only problem.
-We don’t just want to be free of disease.
-We want to achieve optimal health and well-being,” she continued.13
+"We need to shift the conversation, because disease is not the only problem.
+We don't just want to be free of disease.
+We want to achieve optimal health and well-being," s

 "Optimal health is a dynamic balance of physical, emotional, social, spiritual, and intellectual health … Lifestyle change can be facilitated through a combination of learning experiences that enhance awareness, increase motivation, and build skills and, most important, through the creation of opportunities that open access to environments that make positive health practices the easiest choice."